pmackinlay/binaryninja-clipper/README.md

 The CLIPPER architecture plugin has the following known issues:

 * Stack operations using registers other than r15 are not implemented.
-* Some C400 instructions are unimplemented, especially delayed branches.
+* C400 delayed branch instructions are implemented using a number of crude workarounds until the API provides better native support.

 The COFF binary view has the following known issues: